Kruptein/planarally-docs/blog/2022-01-12-various-thoughts/index.md

 Looking at my blog posts, we had 6 releases last year, 3 which were in the first 3 months, 2 in the summer and then another one in October.
 If I look at the 2020 releases that's actually an increase from 5 to 6!

-Now pure numbers does not really say a lot, because some releases pack more content than others, so let's see what we actually achieved in the last year!
+Now pure numbers do not really say a lot, because some releases pack more content than others, so let's see what we actually achieved in the last year!

 _I'm just going to discuss noticeable things, or things that I would like to say something about, we did more than only this!_